 Be intentional about building trust and creating space for connection.
 After a year of lock-downs and remote work, your team may be feeling disconnected or isolated.
 Be sure you are building trust with team members by talking openly about concerns, asking directly about needs, and modeling safety and sensitivity in the workplace.
 In addition to helping people feel safe physically and emotionally, plan to help them connect socially and create time and space for collaboration.
 If some of your team is fully remote, don't exclude them from the connection and collaboration.
 You have to find ways to nurture and engage both remote and in-person employees.

 Provide the technology tools to make it work.
 In addition to the hardware to be able to work from anywhere, you also need the software to manage a hybrid team.
 Typically this includes a virtual meeting platform, some kind of chat app, and asynchronous collaboration tools.
 The best companies use a strategy execution platform to keep aligned to the company's long-term goals and provide visibility into progress on key strategic priorities.
-Rhythm is a great tool to manage a hybrid work model.
+Rhythm is a great option as a hybrid work software tool to manage remote people and teams.
 It levels the playing field so everyone has access to the same data and insights no matter where you are working.
 You can pick your projects up from anywhere and drill in to see how your team members are progressing on their priorities as well.

 Embrace the perks.
 If you are shifting to a hybrid model, celebrate the benefits.
 Encourage team members to walk their dogs during lunch, or spend some extra time with their spouse during breaks at home, and when it's time to recruit, widen your scope to bring in the best talent from anywhere.
 When you are all together in the office, make it special; share a meal, offer free snacks or longer coffee breaks, maximize the time to collaborate, and build relationships in person.
 Build your hybrid culture by celebrating the benefits of both being home and in the office.